Get legal help with your long term disability insurance claim or denial

 - Pre-existing condition exclusions: Some policies exclude coverage for conditions that existed before the plan began.

-Being denied long-term disability (LTD) benefits can be frustrating, but it is not always the end of the road.
+Being denied long term disability benefits can be frustrating, but it is not always the end of the road.
 Many initial claims are rejected, and you have the right to appeal.

-To start the appeal process, carefully review the denial letter from your insurance provider.
-This document outlines the reasons your claim was denied and gives you a roadmap for what to address in your appeal.
+The first step is carefully reviewing the denial letter from your insurance provider.
+This letter explains why the claim was denied and what information may be needed to support an appeal.

 - Comprehensive medical records